 Is Resume Annex more expensive than Resumake?

-Yes, in the sense that Resumake is completely free and open source, while Resume Annex's Pro plan costs $24 per month with a 7-day free trial.
-However, Resume Annex does offer a free tier that includes meaningful features — including an ATS score with no signup required — so cost-sensitive users are not forced to pay to get value from the platform.
+Yes, in the sense that Resumake is completely free and open source, while Resume Annex Pro costs $12/week (or $29/month, $79/quarter, or $199/year) with a 30-day money-back guarantee.
+However, Resume Annex does offer a free tier that includes meaningful features — including a callback score with no signup required — so cost-sensitive users are not forced to pay to get value from the platform.

 Can I use Resume Annex and Resumake together?

 Yes, and it is a reasonable approach.
-You could use Resumake to design and format a polished LaTeX-style resume, then paste the content into Resume Annex to run an ATS score, get AI suggestions, and tap into job discovery and interview prep.
+You could use Resumake to design and format a polished LaTeX-style resume, then paste the content into Resume Annex to run a callback score, get AI suggestions, and tap into job discovery and interview prep.
 The two tools do not overlap much, so they can complement each other.

-Does Resume Annex have an ATS score like Resumake?
+Does Resume Annex have a callback score like Resumake?

-Resumake does not offer an ATS score, but Resume Annex does.
-You can get a free, deterministic ATS score at resumeannex.ai/ats-score in about ten seconds with no account required.
+Resumake does not offer a callback score, but Resume Annex does.
+You can get a free, deterministic callback score at resumeannex.ai/ats-score in about ten seconds with no account required.
 The score is rule-based and consistent, so you can retest after edits and see exactly how your changes affected your result.

 How does Resume Annex's job discovery compare to Resumake?

 Resumake does not include job discovery — it is solely a resume-building tool.
-Resume Annex aggregates listings from nine or more job boards including LinkedIn, Indeed, Dice, Wellfound, Idealist, Mediabistro, and specialty healthcare boards, then scores each listing against your resume so you can prioritize the roles where you are most competitive.
+Resume Annex aggregates listings from eight job boards including LinkedIn, Indeed, Wellfound, Glassdoor, ZipRecruiter, Workday, Lever, and Greenhouse, and specialty healthcare boards, then scores each listing against your resume so you can prioritize the roles where you are most competitive.